 Ivy was found stranded in November 2011 on Cayucos State Beach in San Luis Obispo County as a two-week-old pup.
 She was cared for by Sea Otter Program staff for seven weeks, and then introduced to Toola—the Aquarium's most experienced surrogate mother at the time.
 After a number of factors interfered with her timely release, Ivy was declared non-releasable by U.S. Fish and Wildlife Service.

 Ivy formally joined the sea otter exhibit in December 2012 at just over one year old and is now a surrogate mother to pups behind the scenes.
-She's the youngest otter on exhibit, earning the nickname "wild child" by Aquarium staff because of her liveliness during training.
+She's one of the younger otters on exhibit, earning the nickname "wild child" by Aquarium staff because of her liveliness during training.
 Ivy is named after a character in John Steinbeck's The Grapes of Wrath.